Mohdekrama/data-analyst-portfolio/README.md

-# data-analyst-portfolio
-“A portfolio of data analysis projects using Python, SQL, Excel, and Power BI
 # 🧠 Data Analyst Portfolio

 Welcome!
 I’m Mohd Ekrama, a data analyst skilled in Python, SQL, Power BI, and Excel.
 This portfolio showcases real-world projects that demonstrate my ability to extract insights and make data-driven decisions.